deathworlders/online/content/books/deathworlders/chapter-01-run-little-monster.md

 "Why the interest, anyway?"
 He asked her, all of a sudden.

-"I'm a private investigator."
-She replied.
+"I'm a private investigator," She replied.
 "My client's paying me a lot to travel the whole country looking for what he called 'genuine' abductees."

 "Do I fit the bill?"
 Jenkins asked.

 She truthfully told him that she didn't know---her client had only asked me to hunt down people who weren't obvious crazies.
-He'd taken her to a UFO convention in New Mexico, gestured to the whole room and said 'Ms. Boone, this is the kind of people you're *not* trying to find for me.'
+He'd taken her to a UFO convention in New Mexico, gestured to the whole room and said "Ms. Boone, this is the kind of people you're *not* trying to find for me."

 It was a pretty nebulous description, but the client's generous travel budget and seemingly limitless ability to keep up with her fees had kept Terri happy